silverstripe/silverstripe-framework/docs/en/00_Getting_Started/02_Composer.md

 ```

+In large projects it can get difficult to manage your [.gitignore](http://git-scm.com/docs/gitignore) and ensure it contains all composer managed modules and themes.

 You can automate this with the [SSAutoGitIgnore](https://github.com/guru-digital/SSAutoGitIgnore/) package.
 This package will maintain your [.gitignore](http://git-scm.com/docs/gitignore) and ensure it is kept up to date with your composer managed modules without affecting custom ignores.
 Once installed and setup, it will automatically run every time you install, remove or update modules using composer.